-I’ve noticed a growing trend of copywriters promising this.
+I’ve noticed a growing trend of copywriters promising to get you to page 1.
 But I won’t.
 No matter what someone says, they cannot honestly promise that their work will guarantee an enviable position in the search results.
 It doesn’t work that way.

 Did you find my website because you were using the search term “health copywriter”?
 I’ve worked on my SEO so it ranks highly for this term.

 I won’t make any promises about ranking your copy, but I’ll write every piece of content with best SEO practices in mind.
-It will raise your visibility and give you the best chance of getting closer to the top-spot for the terms people are searching for.
+It raises your visibility and gives you the best chance of getting closer to the top-spot for the terms people are searching for.
 I’ve helped many a client get to the first page of Google, but I won’t make any false claims that I can guarantee it!

 What kind of health businesses do you work with?